mzkhalfan/mzkhalfan/README.md

 ---

 ### 🔹 PCA on Dow Jones Index
-Quest to understanding hidden structure in the financial markets using dimensionality reduction techniques - (PCA).
+A quest to understand the hidden structure in the financial markets using dimensionality reduction techniques - (PCA).

 👉 *Coming Soon*